ukidiscs2026/discs2026/_pages/info.md

 - (ii) by walking past the _Betty and Gordon Moore Library_ (recommended if coming from the north),
 - (ii) following the footpath and entering through the _Faulkes Gatehouse_ (recommended if coming from the south).

-After you enter the Central Core, the registration desk will be located immediately to the _right_.
+After you enter the Central Core (Pavilian A) from the main entrance (i.e. the east-facing entrance), the registration desk will be located immediately to the _right_.

-MR2 itself is located down the stairs immediately opposite the entrance to the Central Core.
+MR2 itself is an auditorium located down the stairs immediately opposite the entrance to the Central Core.
 ![Campus Map](../assets/images/CentreForMathematicalSciencesMAP.png)